MatterVN/zing_mp3/README.md

 ### Auto Install (Recommended)
 1. Make sure you've the [Component Store](https://github.com/ttvt/hassio/tree/master/componentstore) installed and working.
-2. Navigate to the Store (on the menu bar), select Store
+2. Navigate to the Store (on the menu bar), then select Store
 3. Select **zing_mp3** and install.
 4. Restart Home-Assistant.